-Doylestown Hospital is a comprehensive, community-focused healthcare facility serving patients and families in the northern suburban communities of Philadelphia, including Bucks and Montgomery Counties in Pennsylvania and Hunterdon and Mercer Counties in New Jersey.
+Doylestown Hospital, the flagship of Doylestown Health, is part of a clinically integrated system of inpatient and outpatient healthcare services.
+Nationally and regionally recognized for high quality and innovation, Doylestown Hospital is a comprehensive, community-focused healthcare facility serving patients and families in the northern suburban communities of Philadelphia, including Bucks and Montgomery Counties in Pennsylvania and Hunterdon and Mercer Counties in New Jersey.

 With the best of tradition and technology, we will contribute to the health of the community we serve.